The Oldside area of Workington can be found north of the Port of Workington, dominated by the Robin Rigg windfarm.

 The northern most end of the site formerly housed the St Helen’s colliery, Siddick, (Pit no.3), but today, you will find the legacy patchwork of heath, scrub and wildflowers providing a natural triangulation of wildlife between Derwent Howe slagbanks, Siddick Ponds nature reserve, and Maryport Coastal Park.

-Funding from the Get Cumbria Buzzing project has allowed for tens of kilograms of wildflower seed to be scattered onto large areas of scraped back substrate, with vegetation being banked into bunds.
+Funding from the Get Cumbria Buzzing project and Rees Jeffreys Road Fund has allowed for tens of kilograms of wildflower seed to be scattered onto large areas of scraped back substrate, with vegetation being banked into bunds.
 With minimal human intervention, the plants self- seed year on year to create a carpet of diverse, colourful flowers.

 The scrapes and established wildflower areas are cared for and maintained by the Workington Nature Partnership and Butterfly Conservation staff and volunteers.